MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 This article describes how to configure your Advanced Audit Policy settings as needed for a Defender for Identity sensor, and other configurations for specific event types.

+Defender for Identity generates health issues for each of these scenarios if they're detected.
+For more information, see [Microsoft Defender for Identity health issues](../health-alerts.md).

 ## Prerequisites

 - Before running Defender for Identity PowerShell commands, make sure that you downloaded the [Defender for Identity PowerShell module](https://www.powershellgallery.com/packages/DefenderForIdentity/).